Grant Memorial is a community that serves and worships God together.

-The Grant Story
+The history of Grant

 In the early 1890s, a number of immigrants from Scandinavia made their way to Winnipeg because of the promise of employment.
 Among these were a small number of Baptists who had originally left the state churches of their homelands.
 They experienced the loneliness and isolation that comes when people are separated from extended family and a church community.